 It is by no means uncommon for someone who has been seriously injured in a car accident to feel little or no pain immediately afterwards.
 The emotional shock of the crash and the adrenaline and endorphins circulating in the body at this time of crisis often mask symptoms that may indicate significant, even life-threatening, injuries.

 This is why you should have a medical checkup after a car crash, and why you should not sign any release forms for an insurance adjuster in the immediate aftermath of a collision.
-Before making any decisions about whether to pursue a personal injury lawsuit against the other driver, it is essential to consult a well-respected car accident law practice, like Compass Law Group, PC in Los Angeles, to understand your options.
+Before making any decisions about whether to pursue a personal injury lawsuit against the other driver, it is essential to consult a well-respected car accident law practice, like Compass Law Group, LLP in Los Angeles, to understand your options.

 Watch Out for Delayed Symptoms